freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-h.md

 ---
 # --description--

-In any programming language, we need to compare values to make decisions.
-For exampe, if the weather is sunny, we will go out, otherwise we will stay at home.
+In any programming language, you need to compare values to make decisions.
+For exampe, if the weather is sunny,you will go out, otherwise you will stay at home.
 Another example would be to see if a user has enough points to level up in a game.

 The if-else conditional statement is used to make decisions in JavaScript.
 It is often used with comparison operators to compare values and make decisions based on the results.